 Yes.
-For every meter of altitude that you go up, you have a meter of cable, so your drone will have additional load.
+For every meter of altitude that you go up, you have a meter of cable, so your drone will have an additional load.
 Unless you are flying directly above the power unit, you will create an off-center force pulling the drone sideways.
-Commercial drones have the ability to handle this load, but pilots must be aware that the drone has additional stress when flying with a tether.
+Commercial drones can generally handle this load, but pilots should be careful to understand the full load/weight of the aircraft bearing in mind that the load during the flight will be takeoff weight plus tether weight based upon height.
+The tether weight is 13 grams per meter.
 Flying a drone on a tether is a bit like driving a car with a loaded trailer towed behind.
 Slow and gentle is the best approach.

-When the tether is cut, the drone will continue to fly with the battery.
+When the tether is cut, the drone will continue to fly provided it has a backup battery.
 Note that this means it may then also auto-land.
 If the tether is cut, power to the RS1000 should be immediately turned off to ensure no dangerous voltage is on the cut line.

-The RS1000 integrates with DJI’s M300, M210/200, Inspire 1 and Inspire 2, as well as most drones that use a 6S battery.
+The RS1000 supports 3S, 12S, and 6S systems.
+It is also compatible with DJI’s M300, M210/200, Inspire 1, and Inspire 2, as well as most drones that use a 6S battery.
 We are continually adding additional drones to the list.
-To determine if the RS1000 will work with your drone, contact email@example.com or talk with your dealer.
+To determine if the RS1000 will work with your drone, contact [email protected] or talk with your dealer.

 Do I need to remove the battery(ies) when using the tether?